-The ACT Department of Education provides the bulk of finance spent on the running of the school.
-In general the buildings and facilities and provides for basic requirements.
+The ACT Department of Education provides the bulk of finance required to operate the school - in general this includes the buildings and facilities and provides for basic requirements.
 This amount needs to be augmented if our children are to receive the quality education which is their right.

 Voluntary contributions are an important part of the school's budget and your contribution enables our children to learn in the richest possible environment.
-They are spent in consultation with the School Board and P&C – following suggestions from parents to buy facilities and services such as books, playground equipment and physical education equipment.
+Voluntary Contributions are spent in consultation with the School Board, following suggestions from parents to purchase items such as books, playground equipment and physical education equipment.

 We hope that those who are able will make their contribution to the school.

 Voluntary Contributions Departmental Statement

 "For many years students have benefited from the additional financial resources provided through voluntary financial contributions from parents, carer and other citizens.
 These contributions have assisted the school to conduct additional programs and activities and purchase educational materials.